-- 9.1 Land allocated for education expansion shown as ED 1 on the Policies Map will be safeguarded for this use for the duration of the plan.
+9.1 Land allocated for education expansion shown as ED 1 on the Land Allocations Plan will be safeguarded for this use for the duration of the plan.
 The current Manor Academy student roll number is 1023 although only planned for 1000.
-It is envisaged over the life of this Neighbourhood Plan that there will be a requirement for more places, and expansion of the current school buildings. - 9.2 At the present time there is no 16-18 provision on the North West side of the City of York.
+It is envisaged over the life of this Neighbourhood Plan that there will be a requirement for more places, and expansion of the current school buildings.

+9.2 At the present time there is no 16-18 provision on the North West side of the City of York.
 The nearest provision is either at Tadcaster Grammar 10 miles to the west, Easingwold 10 miles to the north or York College 5 miles through the centre of the city.
-Given that sustainability suggests that there should be a reduction in impact of pollution through transport it is envisaged that provision of 16-18 education would be most suitable close to the present provision. - 9.3 Since there is a proposal for 1140 houses on the Former British Sugar Site (H1), there is also a requirement for a Primary School.
-If this could be developed in close partnership with and in proximity to the Academy, it would be a sustainable model of educational development for a prolonged period.
-This is supported by the City of York Planning as the land was identified for educational open space under policy G15 New Open Space Provision.
-(Draft Local Plan 2014) - 9.4 There has been a dialogue between the Academy and the owners of the land to the south.
-In the event that this land comes forward for development as part of the adoption of the City of York Local Plan general agreement has been reached to safeguard the strip of land along the boundary as a buffer zone.
-This will be in the common interest of both parties.
-Policy PNP 8 B safeguards the land concerned for this purpose.
-The need or otherwise for the policy can be reviewed once the Local Plan has been adopted. - 9.5 The Academy has purchased from the City of York an area of land immediately adjacent to the ring road, A1237.
-This will allow the Academy to expand the playing fields and community activity.
-This will also allow expansion of school buildings within the curtilage of the current building line.
+Given that sustainability suggests that there should be a reduction in impact of pollution through transport it is envisaged that provision of 16-18 education would be most suitable close to the present provision.

+9.3 Since there is a proposal for 1100 houses on the Former British Sugar Site (ST1), there is also a requirement for a Primary School.
+If this could be developed in close partnership with and proximity to the Academy, it would be a sustainable model of educational development for a prolonged period.
+This is supported by the City of York Planning as the land was identified for educational open space under policy G15 New Open Space Provision.(Draft Local Plan 2014)

+9.4 There has been extensive dialogue with the Principal of the Academy, the Governors and Miller Homes the developer.
+Agreement between the developer and the Governors has been reached to allow the school to have privacy, by means of a buffer zone (indicated on the sites location map in yellow), from intrusion by any buildings that might be developed close to the school.

+9.5 The Academy has purchased from the City of York an area of land immediately adjacent to the ring road, A1237.
+This will allow the Academy to expand the playing fields and community activity as illustrated in Appendix B. This will also allow expansion of school buildings within the curtilage of the current building line.
 There will be no further development in the greenbelt area and privacy and separation between the school and the neighbouring development is assured for the duration of this plan.